Fibonacci Trading Glossary A-E

 A currency peg refers to a governmental monetary policy of fixing the exchange rate of the domestic currency against a foreign currency or gold.

-Dark pools are private exchanges which offer anonymous trading to institutional investors.
+Dark pools are private exchanges that offer anonymous trading to institutional investors.

 What is the Debt Ratio?